flimflam-austin/hugo-cms-test/content/quick_reads/20200819-usps-drama/index.md

       delays and recommended they send ballots to voters as early as possible.
     _key: d0d9763f285b
   - order: 4
+    useCheckmark: false
     body: >-
       ## Whats Happening Now?

-      * The House of Representatives, led by Democrats, **carved out $25B for USPS** as part of an emergency economic stimulus bill to cushion the blow of the COVID-19 pandemic, **PLUS $3.6B to states to help manage the election.**
+      * The House of Representatives, led by Democrats,**carved out $25B for USPS** as part of an emergency economic stimulus bill to cushion the blow of the COVID-19 pandemic,**PLUS $3.6B to states to help manage the election.**

       * Pres.
 Trump calls this funding a “bailout” – an unnecessary add-on.